-3.4 Home/Visiting Team Responsibilities - Home team the bench on the bleacher side of the field.
+- half, can request a running clock provided the point differential is still twenty-one (21) points or greater. - Horse Collar Foul any horse collar foul, whether it is behind or beyond the line of scrimmage, will result in a penalty. - Blindside blocks are illegal.
+Player contact needs to be to the front of the jersey with the player being blocked able to see (and defend himself from) the contact from the opponent. - Injuries must be reported to League President if they cause the player to be removed from the game. - Referees must verify the score with coaches after the game. - 4.4 Home/Visiting Team Responsibilities - Home team the bench on the bleacher side of the field.
 The Home team with first game of the day puts out field equipment and all Home teams will furnish one chain person and one down marker person.
 The visiting team will furnish one chain person.
 The Home team from the last game puts it away.
 The equipment is kept in the ticket booth in a bag marked as SVAA property.
-When putting equipment away, sure the bag of 8 pylons, chains and down markers are placed back in the ticket booth.

-- Chains (Home & Visitor) - Down Marker (Home)

-3.5 Scheduling/Rescheduling Games - Only the Sport Commissioner or League President may reschedule games and set times and places for make-up games.
+When putting equipment away, sure the bag of 8 pylons, chains and down markers are placed back in the ticket booth. - Chains (Home & Visitor) - Down Marker (Home) - 4.5 Scheduling/Rescheduling Games Only the Sport Commissioner or League President may reschedule games and set times and places for make-up games.
 Games shall be rescheduled for weather related cancellations only, lightning or other dangerous weather.
 If a game is called because of weather, we will use the high school rule, continuing the game from that point on.
 The game official will make that decision.
 We do not have rainouts in football.
-Make sure that you give ALL conflicts to your League President before the schedules are published.

-3.6 Officials - Officials are provided for all league games.
+Make sure that you give ALL conflicts to your League President before the schedules are published. - 4.6 Officials Officials are provided for all league games.
 If, for any reason, there is no official present, the game will not be played and will be rescheduled by the League President.
-Officials must receive a copy of SVAA rulebook.

-3.7 Exceptions - These rules, hopefully, are designed for the general attitudes that prevail with SVAA.
+Officials must receive a copy of SVAA rulebook. - 4.7 Exceptions These rules, hopefully, are designed for the general attitudes that prevail with SVAA.
 However, exceptions do arise that must be addressed.
 If, during the course of the season, the need arises for rule modification that is beneficial to the league in general, the League President shall document the proposed changes in writing and submit them to the Sport Commissioner.
 The Sport Commissioner must gain Board approval prior to enacting any rule change.

-3.8 The clock is stopped at:
+4.8 The clock is stopped at:

-- Time outs

-- Running out of bounds
+- Time outs - Running out of bounds

 - Injury

 - Incomplete pass

 - Penalty

-3.9 Special Teams (punt and kickoff) - The kicking becomes a defensive team; the receiving team becomes an offensive team and teams should be substituting in accordingly.
+- 4.9 Special Teams (punt and kickoff) The kicking becomes a defensive team; the receiving team becomes an offensive team and teams should be substituting in accordingly.
 If the kicker is a double dot, he must take himself out of play after kicking.

-4.0 4TH GRADE LEAGUE RULES (Peewee size football)
+5.0 4TH GRADE LEAGUE RULES (Peewee size football)